muzammil-zaidi/OOP-Project/README.md

 # OOP-Project
 🚀 Welcome to My AI Chatbot Project!
-Experience the future of conversational AI with our intelligent chatbot, designed using C++ and integrated with Natural Language Processing (NLP) techniques.
-This project highlights advanced Object-Oriented Programming (OOP) principles, including class hierarchies, encapsulation, polymorphism, and inheritance, making the chatbot a dynamic and interactive assistant.
+Experience the future of conversational AI with our intelligent chatbot, designed using C++ and integrated with advanced Object-Oriented Programming (OOP) principles, including class hierarchies, encapsulation, polymorphism, and inheritance, making the chatbot a dynamic and interactive assistant.

 Instructor: Talha Shahid
 Section: BCS-2J